Joao Felix will fulfil potential if he listens to Simeone & Atletico team-mates – Koke

+Atletico Madrid captain Koke said Joao Felix can fulfil his enormous potential if he listens to Diego Simeone and his team-mates after making a goalscoring return from injury.

-Joao Felix had been sidelined since January due to a muscle injury but Atletico's record signing came off the bench and scored in the 3-1 LaLiga victory over Villarreal.
+Joao Felix had been sidelined since January due to a muscle injury but Atletico's record signing came off the bench and scored in Sunday's 3-1 LaLiga victory over Villarreal.

 "If he listens to the boss and his team-mates, he will be the player that everyone wants to see.